jwjw/learnR/README.md

 ## Introduction

 learnR provides the code and simple hints for learning R programming language.
 This tutorial contains the materials for basic R programming and advanced R programming.

 The following list is the content of the tutorial.

-### Basic R Programming
+### A: Basic R Programming

 1. Introduction to R programming language
 2. RStudio